Managing a tenancy - information for landlords

 - Gas safety certificate – You must give your tenants a copy of a gas safety certificate.
 It is important to show that the property is safe, and the appliances have been recently checked.
 You will need to provide a new one each year.

-- How to rent booklet - You should give a current version of the How to rent checklist to your tenant at the start of their tenancy.
+- How to rent booklet - You should give a current version of the How to rent Guide to your tenant at the start of their tenancy.
 If you renew the assured shorthold tenancy you should issue it again if the checklist has been updated.

 Letting agents and property managers